Your child is a bundle of energy for a number of reasons, and there's a lot you can do to help calm things down.

 If your child is hyper, it could be because they're just a kid.
 It's normal for children of all ages to have lots of energy.

 If your child's hyper behavior regularly causes a problem in the classroom, with homework, or with friendships and relationships, check with their pediatrician.

 Watch out for these other signs of ADHD:

-- Does he have trouble following instructions and organizing tasks?
+- Do they have trouble following instructions and organizing tasks?

-- Does he frequently speak out of turn?
+- Do they frequently speak out of turn?